angrycommiestoner/world-of-angry-gods-planning/Quest Planning/Devros Quest.md

 #### Before Combat
 “Dolly” is the true mastermind behind the corruption of the temple of Sarenrae.
 Her aim, however, was always to manipulate her “son” and magnum opus of tragedy and horror into seeing the scene before him.
 As the Adventurers fight her enthralled priests, she takes great glee in the senseless slaughter of corrupted innocents, but does not participate unless attacked.
 #### During Combat
 Dolly’s whole goal in enacting this scheme was to bring Devros before her and force him to slaughter everyone he loves in the hope of breaking his mind and awakening the sleeping fragment of her God within his soul.
 She doesn’t have any real interest in any of the other adventurers, and will use her spells and abilities to redirect any aggro sent her way.
+Dolly will never attack the PCs, but will instead spam Fear and Greater Teleport if targeted.
 Once the priests have been slain, she will begin using _enervation_ to slaughter the captive parishioners.
-Once the parishioners have been slaughtered, she will use _enthrall_ to monologue at Devros about the futility of his struggle against her, ending with her beckoning him to her side.
-If her tempting is unsuccessful, or if the adventurers manage to drop her below 100 hp, she will _planeshift_ back to the Abyss.
+Once the parishioners have been slaughtered, she will use _enthrall_ to attempt to monologue at Devros about the futility of his struggle against her, ending with her beckoning him to her side.
+If her tempting is unsuccessful, or if the adventurers manage to drop her below 100 hp at any point, she will _planeshift_ back to the Abyss.

 If the party uses the Scroll of Banishment found in [[#Room 7 Another Long Hall]] at any point, she willingly fail the check and return to the Abyss.
-In that case, ll spells and effects she was maintaining will immediately end.
+In that case, all spells and effects she was maintaining will immediately end.